 This possibility got kicked off when I received an e-mail from someone who had been following the site.
 My correspondent tried to float the theory that Snape and Lily had at some point sworn an “Unforgivable Vow” (yes, that’s what she said) which had led to every bit as bad an end as one might have anticipated.

 Well, leaving aside the fact that by that time, the Unbreakable Vow was striking me as every bit as tacky a plot device as a Prophecy — and ghod knows there were already too many of those running about, and I strongly suspected we’d get another one in Book 7 — the whole thing just didn’t wash from where I was standing.

 However; it did jog something else, and I suddenly thought I might have another extreme theory on my hands.

-At the same time, I could not really imagine any compelling reason for any of the Marauders to have done so.
-Lupin admits he isn’t good enough at Potions to have qualified, Peter is too lazy to volunteer for extra class work (although he is quite competent at Potions), and James and Sirius were Transfiguration and Charms whizzes, but were not bucking to get into any professional field that required a Potions NEWT, and had no reason to.
+At the same time, I could not really imagine any compelling reason for any of the Marauders to have also done so.
+Lupin admits he isn’t good enough at Potions to have qualified, Peter is too lazy to volunteer for extra class work (although he appears to be quite competent at Potions), and James and Sirius were Transfiguration and Charms whizzes, but were not bucking to get into any professional field that required a Potions NEWT, and had no reason to.
 They probably didn’t much admire Slughorn, either.
 Most of Sluggy’s pets were exactly the people that Sirius most despised, and James would have stuck with Sirius in a show of solidarity, even if it did mean he had one less opportunity to mend fences with Lily.

 And on Slughorn’s end of the equation, we never once heard him even mention James Potter’s name.
 It certainly doesn’t sound like he knew him well.
+Or considered him memorable.